enyioman/project17/project17.md

 # AUTOMATING INFRASTRUCTURE WITH IAC USING TERRAFORM - PART 2

-## INTRODUCTION

-This project is a continuation to [project 16](https://github.com/enyioman/project16).
-The remaining resources are created in this project in order to set up a secured infrastructure with Terraform.

 ## STEP 1: Create Private Subnets

 Update `main.tf` with the below code: